mir-group/nequip/README.md

 The interface is implemented as `pair_style nequip`.
 Using it requires two simple steps:

-1. Deploy a trained NequIP model.
-This step compiles a NequIP model trained in Python to [TorchScript](https://pytorch.org/docs/stable/jit.html).
+1. Deploy a trained NequIP model, as discussed above.
-The result is an optimized model file that has no Python dependency and can be used by standalone C++ programs such as LAMMPS:

 ```
 nequip-deploy build path/to/training/session/ path/to/deployed.pth
 ```
+The result is an optimized model file that has no Python dependency and can be used by standalone C++ programs such as LAMMPS.

 2. Change the LAMMPS input file to the nequip `pair_style` and point it to the deployed NequIP model: